AgileRL/AgileRL/docs/api/hpo/multi_frequency.rst

 size ``pop_size // n_subpopulations``; when omitted they default to ``round(0.25 * subpop)``
 winners and open-for-migration agents, ``0`` survivors and the remainder as losers, and ``evolution_frequency_ratios`` defaults to ``[1, 5, 10, …]``.
-The recommended configuration is the one shown above — **16 agents in 2 subpopulations of 8**, split into **2 winners / 0 survivors / 2 open-for-migration / 4 losers** with frequency ratios
+The recommended configuration is the one shown above: **16 agents in 2 subpopulations of 8**, split into **2 winners / 0 survivors / 2 open-for-migration / 4 losers** with frequency ratios
 **[1, 5]**.